 Lady Carolyn M. Summerset

-Greetings and welcome to the Heart of A Woman Ministries.
-This ministry is dedicated to serving the body of Christ through the dedication and effectiveness of Christ-centered women.
+Greetings and welcome.
+Heart of A Woman Ministries this ministry is dedicated to serving the body of Christ through the dedication and effectiveness of Christ-centered women.

 Women are to the center (heart) of daily activities of our everyday lives.
 We are wives, mothers, sisters, aunts, girlfriends, coworkers, entrepeneurs, elders, ministers, and pastors.
 We are women who are implementing the Great Commission (Matthew 28:19 - 20) of fellowship, discipleship, ministry, evangelism, and worship where we have been assigned by the Holy Spirit.
 We endeavor to fulfill our purpose and destiny as ordained by our Creator.